chen369/OpenIG-SampleCompany/README.md

 OpenIG Use Cases testing:
 =========================
 Note: To disable a route: Suffix route file by '.disabled.' ,such as 04-pep-employees-logout.json.disabled.
-To enable this route, remove '.disabled.' suffix.
+To enable this route, remove '.disabled.' suffix. <br />
+Also, some of the routes uses ScriptableFilter implemented in Groovy. <br />

 1. OpenIG-OpenAM PEP for web applications - Minimal:
    * Enabled Route(s): 02-pep-employees-minimal.json